top of page

 I want you to try this little activity.
 I want you to think of a thought or feeling which has been troubling you or bugging you over the past week.
 Now I want you to set a timer for 60 seconds.
 During this time I want you to actively try and suppress it.
 Count how many times you thought about it.
 It was not zero, right?

 Now I want you to set the timer again and allow yourself freedom to think about anything you want.
 If you find your mind drifting to that thought or feeling, just acknowledge it and let it move on, no judgement - just like waving at a passing car.
-At the end of the minute, how many times did you think about it this time?
+It is there - but it will pass, you aren't going to flag it down.
+At the end of the minute, count how many times did you think about it this time?
 It was less right?
 So next time you have an unpleasant thought or feeling, don't jump into the car and go for a ride - just let it pass on by.

 Another favourite technique we all use when faced with unwanted thoughts and feelings is avoidance.
 Avoidance is when we put other thoughts, feelings or activities in the way to distract our brains to focus on something else.
 It can work more effectively than suppression but at the end of the day they are still lurking there and will often come out to greet us, often in disturbed sleep in the middle of the night or when we least expect it.
 An unrelated situation might come up and then that emotion comes out to play (like a puppy that has been cooped up inside all day and finally getting a chance at freedom).